Visa Traveler

 • Permitted South Korea PRs: Valid South Korean residence card

-• Entry granted: 21 or 120 days
+• Entry granted: 21 days

 • Entry rules: